-- It is a great pleasure to be invited to speak to you on the eve of Remembrance Day at this ceremony commemorating the sacrifice and service of the New South Wales Legal Profession in the First World War.
-Before I begin, I would like to acknowledge the traditional owners of the land on which we meet, the Gadigal people of the Eora nation, and pay my respects to their elders, both past and present. - While today's event focuses on the involvement of barristers in the War, I will focus my introduction today on the broader service of the New South Wales legal profession to the First World War. - 3.
+- It is a great pleasure to be invited to speak to you at this ceremony commemorating the sacrifice and service of the New South Wales Legal Profession in the First World War.
+Before I begin, I would like to acknowledge the traditional owners of the land on which we meet, the Gadigal people of the Eora nation, and pay my respects to their elders, both past, present and emerging. - 2.
+In the spirit of today's event I would also like to acknowledge the service of Indigenous Australians in the Australian Imperial Force.
+Despite being exempt from military service on the basis of unjust discrimination, approximately 1,000 Indigenous Australians answered the call to enlist at the outbreak of World War One, offering to give their lives in service of a country that was 50 years away from recognising their citizenship. - 3.
+Remembrance Day is always significant.
+This year it is especially so.
+It marks 100 years since the guns on the Western Front fell silent after more than four years of continuous warfare.
+The weight of commemoration was felt heavier this year than other years, as we mark this significant anniversary.
+As we do so, it should not be forgotten that the horrors of war, and the struggles of those who return home from it and of their families, continues to deserve our ongoing attention. - 4.
+Today's event is directed at remembering the involvement of barristers in the War.
+In my introduction today I will take a slightly broader view, and speak generally about the service of the legal profession in New South Wales. - 5.
 While popular stereotypes of lawyers do not often include an association with the physical rigours of armed service, there are various similarities between the legal profession and the armed services.
-A few obvious parallels are our shared reliance on discipline - the military through its chains of command and the legal profession's observance of the doctrine of precedent; our broad objective of service to the community; our use of ceremony and uniforms; and finally, our hierarchical structures.
+A few obvious parallels are our shared reliance on discipline - the military through its chains of command and the legal profession's observance of the doctrine of precedent, our broad objective of service to the community, our use of ceremony and uniforms, and finally, our hierarchical structures.